Thermal Stability Of Charged Rotating Quantum Black Holes: Thermal holography

 assuming that the bulk states are normalized.
 The partition function thus turns out to be completely determined by the boundary states ($Z_{Gb}$), i.e.,

-Where $g(k,l,m)$ is the degeneracy corresponding to energy $E(A_{k},Q_{l},J_{m})$ and $k,l,m$ are the quantum numbers corresponding to area, charge and angular momentum respectively.
+where $g(k,l,m)$ is the degeneracy corresponding to energy $E(A_{k},Q_{l},J_{m})$ and $k,l,m$ are the quantum numbers corresponding to eigenvalues of area, charge and angular momentum respectively.
+These quantum numbers are all taken to be discrete \cite{mm14}.
 Here, the spectrum of the boundary Hamiltonian operator is assumed to be a function of area, charge and angular momentum of the boundary, considered here to be the horizon.
-Following \cite{mm12}, it is further assumed that these `quantum hairs' all have a discrete spectrum.
-In the semiclassical limit of quantum isolated horizons of macroscopic area, $A_h >> l_P^2$ , they all have large eigenvalues i.e. ($k,l,m>>1$), so that, application of the Poisson resummation formula \cite{cm04} gives
+Following \cite{ast01}-\cite{mm14}, it is further assumed that these `quantum hairs' all have a discrete spectrum, in parallel with the LQG results.
+We cannot prove these assumptions at this point, but explore their consequences here.
+In the Macroscopic area limit $(A_h >> l_P^2 )$ of quantum isolated horizons , they all have large eigenvalues i.e. ($k,l,m>>1$), so that, application of the Poisson resummation formula \cite{cm04} gives

 where $x,y,z$ are respectively the continuum limit of $k,l,m$ respectively.